-In the course documents, you can find a six-digit course code (e.g. 817-404).
+You can find a six-digit course code (e.g., 817-404).
 The third last digit of the subject code refers to the level of the course: 1st year, 2nd year, 3rd year and 4th year.

-All of the courses have 80 % attendance policy.
-This includes any e.g. excursions that are part of the course.
+All of the courses have an 80 % attendance policy.
+This includes any e.g., excursions that are part of the course.
 Failing to adhere to the attendance requirements could lead to the cancellation of your student visa.